 Footwear is a big part of fashion and has been an integral trendsetting element in every era, including the '80s.
 And let’s be honest, we all like to channel our inner hip-hop legend from that time ever so often, don’t we?
 Hence the captivation for chunky retro trainers!
 Modern-day fashionistas are constantly looking for classic sports brands like Fila to get their vintage athleisure look right.
 Fila trainers will never fail to give you that old-school feel with their simple color combinations and funky overall design.

 Puff-sleeve dresses have won many girls' hearts in recent times, as they find their inclinations towards vintage fashion.
 But this silhouette need not necessarily be limited to occasion vintage wear.
 What we mean is that forget saving your retro-style party dress for a cocktail and visualizing it with only bold statement heels.
 Instead, pair it with clean white sneakers, and you’re totally rocking 80’s vintage fashion with your own modern, sporty twist!

 If you have issues with your blazer or blouse having shoulder pads, then get over them, because vintage fashion is incomplete without a bit of drama.
 Go bold or go home is what we learn from the 80’s trends, so take out that oversized blazer from your mom’s wardrobe and create that structured frame that shouts retro.
 But you don’t have to go all formal; you can pair the blazer with a pair of relaxed jeans or even leggings and simple sneakers for an all-out vintage sportswear look.

-With all this input in mind, you’re ready to make a killer statement, giving 80’s fashion your own contemporary makeover from LA Vintage.
+With all this input in mind, you’re ready to make a killer statement, giving 80’s fashion your own contemporary makeover from Reworking vintage fashion.